percona/mongo_terraform_ansible/ansible/README.md

 - You can specify a server in more than one group only for the case of deploying a mongos + config server on the same host.
 Any other combinations are currently not supported and cause execution to fail.
 - Arbiters are specified by adding `arbiter=True` tag to each arbiter host

-- Example of an inventory for a sharded cluster:
+- Example of an inventory for a sharded cluster in GCP:
 ```
 [cfg]
 dev-mongo-cfg00 mongodb_primary=True